 What is multiclass classification?

-Multiclass classification is a classification task that consists of more than two classes, (ie. using a model to identify animal types in images from an encyclopedia).
-In multiclass classification, a sample can only have one class (ie. an elephant is only an elephant; it is not also a lemur).
+Whether it’s spelled multi-class or multiclass, the science is the same.
+Multiclass classification is a machine learning classification task that consists of more than two classes, or outputs.
+For example, using a model to identify animal types in images from an encyclopedia is a multiclass classification example because there are many different animal classifications that each image can be classified as.
+Multiclass classification also requires that a sample only have one class (ie. an elephant is only an elephant; it is not also a lemur).

 Outside of regression, multiclass classification is probably the most common machine learning task.
-In classification, we are presented with a number of training examples divided into K separate classes, and we build a machine learning model to predict to which of those classes previously unseen data belongs (ie. the animal types from the example above).
-In seeing the training data, the model learns patterns specific to each class and uses those patterns to predict the membership of future data.
+In classification, we are presented with a number of training examples divided into K separate classes, and we build a machine learning model to predict which of those classes some previously unseen data belongs to (ie. the animal types from the previous example).
+In seeing the training dataset, the model learns patterns specific to each class and uses those patterns to predict the membership of future data.

 Multiclass classification use cases

 For example, a cybersecurity company might want to be able to monitor a user’s email inbox and classify incoming emails as either potential phishers or not.
-To do so, it might train a classification model on the email texts and inbound email addresses and learn to predict from which sorts of URLs threatening emails tend to originate.
+To do so, it might train a classification model on the email texts and inbound email addresses of previous phishing scams to teach the model to predict which URLs tend to accompany threatening emails.